 We’re on both Yeti and Hydro Flask newsletters and it seems like Hydro Flask is much more proactive about new products, new colors, and even cool designs on their products.
 Every summer they even come out with fun National Parks inspired designs for their water bottles.

 Hydro Flask vs Yeti: Features

+When deciding between Hydro Flask vs Yeti it’s very important to look at all the features.
 One of, if not the most important criteria for choosing a product is its features.
 Both the Hydro Flask and Yeti come with an extensive amount of features that customers will surely love.
 Let’s take a look below at a comparison of the features that each bottle offers.

 When comparing the two, there seem to be several similarities in features, such as the ability to customize your bottle with a variety of sizes and colors.
 However, Hydro Flask does edge out Yeti in the number of color options – 20 to 11.
 Another trait that’s common between the two is the 18/8 stainless steel, double-wall insulated construction.

 For those of you with children, it is important to note that the Hydro Flask bottle has the option of both wide-mouth and standard-mouth.
 Yeti, however, only offer wide-mouth bottles.
 The wide-mouth option is easier to clean than the standard but can be prone to spilling more easily if you’re not careful.
 If you want to clean more narrow bottles I suggest getting a water bottle cleaner.